bhumikakr/FlappyDog/README.md

 # FlappySunny:
-A modification of Flappy Bird, built using PyGame.
+ Built using PyGame, a modification of Flappy Bird game.

 # Instructions:
  Install Python 3.7.